-Whether you are aware of it or not insurance fraud affects the innocent and guilty alike.
-Investigating an insurance fraud claim is a very expensive endeavor and when you see insurance companies charging higher rates then it most likely can be attributed to the fact the insurance company spent a lot of time and money investigating and prosecuting false insurance claims.
+Insurance Fraud affects the innocent and guilty alike.
+Investigating an Insurance Fraud claim is a very expensive endeavor.
+When insurance companies start charging higher rates it can often be attributed to the time and money spent investigating and prosecuting false insurance claims.

-Insurance fraud is a serious crime and New Jersey has some of the nation’s toughest insurance fraud laws.
-If you are being charged with defrauding an insurance company in New Jersey than you should know that your case is going to be investigated aggressively and prosecuted determinedly.
-In fact, New Jersey has set up a separate office that specifically handles prosecuting insurance fraud cases known as the Office of the Insurance Fraud Prosecutor.
-You should consult with an attorney immediately to better understand your options and protect your rights.
+Insurance Fraud is a serious crime and New Jersey has some of the nation’s toughest Insurance Fraud laws.
+Anyone being charged with defrauding an insurance company in New Jersey should know that the case is going to be investigated and prosecuted aggressively.
+In fact, New Jersey has set up a separate office that specifically handles prosecuting Insurance Fraud cases known as the Office of the Insurance Fraud Prosecutor.

 What Is Insurance Fraud?

 In 2012, Hurricane Sandy left a path of destruction through most of New Jersey and other parts of the east coast.
-This means that insurance companies are real busy processing millions of claims made by homeowners and many of those claims involve false or misleading statements.
-Contractors also take advantage of insurance money by targeting unsuspecting homeowners and taking advantage of insurance claims.
-Some of these fraudsters exaggerate the damage on a home after a storm.
+This means that insurance companies had to process millions of claims made by homeowners and many of those claims involved false or misleading statements.
+Contractors also took advantage of insurance money by targeting unsuspecting homeowners and taking advantage of insurance claims.
+Some of these fraudsters exaggerated the damage on a home after a storm.